“Wait, wait!” a man called out as he briskly walked down the hill. I stood by the Land Cruiser as he handed me a bag of chestnuts.

 - Wash the chestnuts.

-- Close the lid, bring the pan to a boil and boil them for 8 minutes.
+- Close the lid, bring to a boil and cook for 8 minutes under pressure

-- Turn off the heat, let it sit for another 5 minutes.
+- Turn off the heat and let the pressure cooker sit for another 5 minutes.

-- Take off the pressure and fish out the chestnuts.
+- Release the pressure, then take out the chestnuts.

 - Peel them with ease.